U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Short-Term Energy Outlook

-Natural gas futures prices for August 2013 delivery (for the five-day period ending May 2, 2013) averaged $4.34 per MMBtu.
-Current options and futures prices imply that market participants place the lower and upper bounds for the 95-percent confidence interval for August 2013 contracts at $3.22 per MMBtu and $5.84 per MMBtu, respectively.
-At this time a year ago, the natural gas futures contract for August 2012 averaged $2.46 per MMBtu and the corresponding lower and upper limits of the 95-percent confidence interval were $1.52 per MMBtu and $3.96 per MMBtu.
+Natural gas futures contracts for December 2016 delivery that were traded during the five-day period ending September 1 averaged $3.18/MMBtu.
+Current options and futures prices indicate that market participants place the lower and upper bounds for the 95% confidence interval for December 2016 contracts at $2.25/MMBtu and $4.51/MMBtu, respectively.
+In early September 2015, the natural gas futures contracts for December 2015 delivery averaged $2.91/MMBtu, and the corresponding lower and upper limits of the 95% confidence interval were $2.08/MMBtu and $4.06/MMBtu.

 |U.S. Natural Gas Summary|